 While city water is regularly monitored, bore water which is used for drinking purposes and food preparation should be measured against the Australian Drinking Water Guidelines.

-For more information on bore water test kits, refer to the 14 in 1 Bore Water Test Kits: Water Test Kits.
+For more information on bore water test kits, refer to the Bore Water Test Kit Bundle: Bore Water Test Kits.